devusSs/steamquery/README.md

 This program is not affiliated with any services mentioned inside or outside of it.

 This program may also not be safe for production use.
+It should be seen as a fun / site project by the developer.

 Please contact the owner (devusSs) at devuscs@gmail.com to resolve any issues (especially trademarks and copyright stuff).